 Probiotic supplements for babies and children are produced as powders or drops which can be bought online or from health food shops.
 These can be either mixed with milk or food, or placed directly in your child’s mouth.
 From experience, the powders have a tendency to sink to the bottom of the cup.
 While this isn’t a problem for bottles and sippy cups, using a straw makes sure that they are actually ingested and not left at the bottom of an open cup.

 When selecting a probiotic supplement for your child with eczema, remember that it’s the Lactobacillus paracasei and Lactobacillus fermentum strains which you’re looking for.
-These are found in a number infant probiotic formulations.
+These are found in a number of infant probiotic formulations.
 However, as with all things eczema, things are not straight-forward and some probiotic strains included in these blends may not be helpful.
 Initial research indicates that some probiotic strains generate histamines, which can aggravate eczema.
 These strains include Lactobacillus casei and Lactobacillus bulgaricus which are found in a number of infant probiotic blends, largely because they help digestion.
 Here in the UK, eczema friendly L. paracasei is included in the Proven Probiotics infant range which doesn’t include either L. casei or L. bulgaricus.
 Both L. paracasei and L. fermentum are included in Aptamil formula milk, which again doesn’t include any histamine generating probiotics.
-There are also plans to make an L. paracasei and L. fermentum blend available on prescription, although this may well take time.

 What about probiotic foods?